The PRIME program requires:

 Who Gets In?

 Competitive applications will have a cumulative GPA of 3.4 or higher and an undergraduate science GPA of 3.25 or higher and test scores above the 50th percentile.
 The strongest candidates will also have a strong personal statement that shows personal growth and reflection on how completing this program will help them get into medical school.

 We believe that students with a 3.4 GPA or better have the best chance of success in the program in improving their credentials for admission to medical school.
 However, we do not have specific cutoffs for MCAT or GPA.
 We, like most medical schools, review your application holistically.
 The admissions committee will look at your application to see if we feel that this program, with a combination of coursework, research/volunteer experiences, etc., can help you become a competitive applicant for medical school.

 Dates and Deadlines

-Applications received by July 15 will receive priority consideration.
-Applications received after this date will be accepted on a rolling basis per availability in the program.
-Students can begin the program in Fall, Spring or Summer.
-The majority of students start in the Fall semester, but you can also take advantage of reduced tuition costs in Case Western Reserve's summer semester, which would also accelerate completion of the program.
+Applications are reviewed on a rolling basis per availability in the program.
+Students can begin the program in Fall, Spring, or Summer.
+The majority of students start in the Fall semester, but you can also take advantage of reduced tuition costs in Case Western Reserve's summer semester, which would also accelerate the completion of the program.